matn7/CS-Notes/src/main/java/deployment/LINUX.md

 - A link is a points to the actual file or directory.
 - Use the link as if it were the file.
-- A link can be used to create a shortcut.
+- A link can be used to create a shortcut:
     - Use for long file or directory names.
     - Use to indicate the current version of software.

 ```console
 ls -F
 ls -latr
 ls -d
 ls --color
 ```